agungTuanany/Javascript-data-structure-and-algorithm/chapter-6-data-structures-linked-list/README.md

 The last but not least, we want to add `this.length++` and make sure we increase the length of our list,

-Finally if we `return this` our linked list; we can run the method,
+Finally if we `return this` our linked list, and we can run the method, we get the result,

 ```javascript
 myLinkedList.prepend(1);